fiestah/angular-money-directive/README.md

 - Rounds the model value by `precision`, e.g. `42.219` will be rounded to `42.22` by default
 - On `blur`, the input field is auto-formatted.
 Say if you enter `42`, it will be formatted to `42.00`

+Version 1.2.x supports Angular 1.3 and up.
+Version 1.1.x will continue to work for Angular 1.2.

 ## Usage: